Sleeping with a phone: Study shows we're taking devices to bed

 Both teens and parents wake up during the night to check notifications, teens a little more than parents.
 The study found that parents are more likely to get on their phones because they received a notification or because they couldn't sleep, while teens got on their phones because they wanted to check social media or they received a notification.

-Despitenot to use phones an hour before bed, 60% of parents and 70% of teens check their phones within 30 minutes of falling asleep at night.
+Despite health officials warning not to use phones an hour before bed, 60% of parents and 70% of teens check their phones within 30 minutes of falling asleep at night.

 , but with studies linking poor sleep to a number of mental and physical health problems, as well as diminished academic and cognitive performance, I urge parents to consider these findings as a wake-up call that device use might truly impact the health of their children and themselves," James Steyer, founder and CEO of Common Sense Media, said in the report.